 Foot pain, injuries, and developmental changes can cause problems for your child as they grow and participate in their favorite activities.
 To get help for all pediatric foot issues, visit Bay Area Foot Care.
 The podiatrists have advanced training and a compassionate bedside manner to care for kids of all ages.
-Bay Area Foot Care has locations in San Rafael, Castro Valley, Pleasanton, Oakland, Walnut Creek, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations throughout the Bay Area, California.
 To schedule a pediatric foot care visit, call your nearest office or use the online booking tool today.

 You should bring your child to Bay Area Foot Care any time your child experiences foot pain or when you or your child notices an abnormality in the appearance of their feet.